robwdwd/SNMP-BGP/README.md

 Creates a new SNMP::BGP object.
 SNMP Authentication either with communities or user based follow the same rules as NET::SNMP.

+## hasError

+Returns if the object has an error.

+## errorMsg

+Returns the last error message.
+Use hasError() to check if a device has an error, relying on this to return an empty string to check for errors might produce unexpected results (sometimes non fatal error messages can be stored here.)

 ## getNeighbours

 Get BGP neighbours on the device depending on the software, JunOS, IOS-XR etc.

+Returns a hashref indexed on IP address of the BGP neighbour.

+    "4.4.4.1" => {
+                      as => 1234,
+                      ip_version => 4,
+                      pfx_accepted => 1000,
+                      state => 6,
+                      status => "established",
+                 },
+    ...

 ## getIOSXRNei